Gosayram/kaniko/README.md

 #### Flag `--max-network-concurrency`

 Set this flag to specify the maximum number of parallel network requests.
-When set to `0` (default), automatically uses `5` workers.
-This conservative default is optimized for I/O-bound network operations and helps prevent excessive CPU usage.
+When set to `0` (default), automatically uses `min(15, GOMAXPROCS * 2)`.
+This increased default is optimized for I/O-bound network operations and provides better network throughput.

 **Example**: `--max-network-concurrency=10`